 Doing a Background Check on Your Insurer

 Before they hire employees, companies often do a background check.
 This is normally just what is called a criminal background check, to discover if an applicant has ever been convicted of a crime.
 Some businesses such as banks may check to see if an applicant has poor credit or civil actions pending against them.
 This is considered a prudent business activity, to protect a business against taking unnecessary risks when hiring staff.
 It is just as prudent for a consumer to know who they are getting into business with.
 This is true for those of us looking for auto insurance.
-Not finding out more about who you are buying your insurance from is taking a risk.
-Just because an auto insurance company is quoting the right price, or they are a large and well known insurer, doesn’t mean they are trustworthy.
+Not finding out more about who you are buying your policy from is taking a risk.
+Just because a company is quoting the right price, or they are a large and well known insurer, doesn't mean they are trustworthy.
 Fortunately there are some simple things you can do to get the information you need to make an informed decision.
+Here are some questions you should ask yourself before choosing a provider:

 Featured Articles